epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/q3_budget_vs_rating.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Unfortunately, the answer might disappoint you.
 The horizontal regression line is as flat as it can get.
-Even if you borrow the entire net worth of Elon Musk, getting out of a 6 is a nearly impossible job, you are still going to be an average moviemaker.
+Even if you borrow the entire net worth of Elon Musk, getting out of a 6 is a really hard job, you still might end up being an average moviemaker.

 #### Ratings Over Time